araditc/Arad.SMS.Gateway/README.md

 # Arad SMS Platform is a Carrier neutral SMS Platform for SMS Wholesale
-Cloud-based SMS software built only for SMS trading.
+Open source SMS gateway and Cloud-based SMS software built only for SMS trading.

 **Arad SMS Platform** is a fully-equipped business SMS platform for SMS aggregators, Mobile operators, OTTs, and enterprises.
 The platform is a hosted, turn-key SMS trading solution.
 It is completely carrier neutral, intuitive to use and it doesn't require any hardware or software.
 With our SMS Platform, you are able to run your SMS wholesale business from A-Z, including detailed message testing, effective routing, and pricing options and built-in finances and billing system.